delia-li/technical-writer/rate_my_transit/rate_my_transit_case_study.md

 interview questions

-competitive analysis with Google Maps, OBA, and Transit app
+# Competitive analysis with Google Maps, OBA, and Transit app

+✅ - has feature

+❌ - does not have feature

+➖ - not applicable
 |Features | Google Maps | OneBusAway | Transit | RMT|
 |:--|:--:|:--:|:--:|:--:|
 |Arrival times|✅|✅|✅|✅|